nmutdav/guidebook/roles/admin/lead.md

 ### Pre-Event Preparation

 1. **Team Organization**
-   - **Assess Skills:** Evaluate the strengths and weaknesses of each team member.
+   - **Assess Skills**: Evaluate each team member’s strengths and weaknesses.
-   - **Assign Roles:** Allocate specific roles and responsibilities based on skills and needs.
+   - **Assign Roles**: Allocate tasks and responsibilities based on skills and event requirements.
-   - **Set Expectations:** Clearly communicate tasks and goals for the event.
+   - **Set Expectations**: Clearly communicate individual tasks and overall event goals.
-   - **Confirm Understanding:** Ensure all team members understand their duties and expectations.
+   - **Confirm Understanding**: Ensure all team members are clear on their responsibilities.

 2. **Scheduling**
-   - **Create Schedule:** Draft a detailed timetable for setup, rehearsals, and performances.
+   - **Create Schedule**: Develop a detailed timetable covering setup, rehearsals, and performances.
-   - **Coordinate with Team:** Share the schedule with team members and adjust as necessary.
+   - **Coordinate with Team**: Distribute the schedule and make necessary adjustments.
-   - **Assign Shifts:** Allocate times and responsibilities to each team member.
+   - **Assign Shifts**: Allocate specific times and duties to each team member.
-   - **Track Attendance:** Confirm that all members are aware of their shifts and present as scheduled.
+   - **Track Attendance**: Confirm team member attendance and adherence to their shifts.

 3. **Equipment Management**
-   - **Prepare Equipment:** Gather and prepare all necessary AV equipment for the event.
+   - **Prepare Equipment**: Gather and ready all necessary AV equipment for the event.
-   - **Setup & Configuration:** Arrange and connect equipment according to the layout plan.
+   - **Setup & Configuration**: Arrange and connect equipment according to the event layout plan.

 ### Event Execution

 4. **Pre-Performance Testing (Day of Event)**
-   - **Run Tests:** Conduct comprehensive tests to ensure all equipment is functioning correctly.
+   - **Run Tests**: Conduct thorough tests to verify all equipment functions properly.
-   - **Adjust Settings:** Fine-tune settings for optimal performance and troubleshoot any issues.
+   - **Adjust Settings**: Fine-tune equipment settings for optimal performance and address any issues.

 5. **Communication (Throughout Event)**
-   - **Regular Updates:** Hold briefings and provide updates to the team as needed.
+   - **Regular Updates**: Hold briefings and provide updates to the team as needed.
-   - **Real-Time Communication:** Utilize communication tools for instant updates and instructions.
+   - **Real-Time Communication**: Use communication tools for immediate updates and instructions.

 6. **Problem-Solving (As Needed)**
-   - **Identify Problems:** Monitor for technical issues and gather necessary details.
+   - **Identify Problems**: Monitor for technical issues and gather relevant information.
-   - **Resolve Issues:** Implement solutions and document any fixes.
+   - **Resolve Issues**: Implement solutions and document fixes.
-   - **Follow-Up:** Review the effectiveness of solutions and update procedures if needed.
+   - **Follow-Up**: Evaluate the effectiveness of solutions and update procedures as needed.

 ### Post-Event Activities

 7. **Documentation (Immediately After Event)**
-   - **Record Equipment Status:** Document the condition and performance of equipment.
+   - **Record Equipment Status**: Document the condition and performance of equipment post-event.
-   - **Log Issues:** Note any technical problems encountered and their resolutions.
+   - **Log Issues**: Record any technical problems encountered and their resolutions.
-   - **Update Records:** Document any changes and special instructions for future reference.
+   - **Update Records**: Document any changes and special instructions for future reference.

 8. **Team Support (Ongoing)**
-   - **Offer Assistance:** Provide training and resources to team members as needed.
+   - **Offer Assistance**: Provide training and resources to team members as required.
-   - **Encourage Feedback:** Create an environment that welcomes feedback and promotes continuous improvement.
+   - **Encourage Feedback**: Foster an environment open to feedback and continuous improvement.
-   - **Promote Collaboration:** Organize team-building activities and address any conflicts that arise.
+   - **Promote Collaboration**: Organize team-building activities and address any conflicts.

 9. **Safety (Ongoing)**
-   - **Follow Guidelines:** Ensure all equipment is used in accordance with safety protocols.
+   - **Follow Guidelines**: Ensure all equipment usage adheres to safety protocols.
-   - **Monitor Practices:** Inspect work areas and enforce safety compliance to prevent accidents.
+   - **Monitor Practices**: Regularly inspect work areas and enforce safety compliance to prevent accidents.

 ---

 ## Workflow 1.2.2: Crew Reports

-Reports should be sent via email at the end of each scheduled work call to the entire NMU TDAV team.
-Format reports in a table for clarity and brevity, making it easy for anyone to summarize from a glance.
-Technical Directors will provide more detailed reports at the end of rehearsals and performances, so crew reports should focus on TDAV needs.
+End-of-day reports should be sent via email to the entire NMU TDAV team.
+Use a table format for clarity, making it easy to summarize and review.
+Technical Directors will provide detailed reports at the end of rehearsals and performances, so crew reports should focus on TDAV needs.

 *Example:*